 The Greenfield Library supports the mission of the college, and seeks to reflect its philosophy of education.
 The majority of acquisitions for the library are primary sources and original texts.

-Collection Development Levels: The primary collection development emphasis is on acquiring the best editions and the best translations of the St. John's College Program authors.
+Collection Development Levels: The primary collection development emphasis is on acquiring various editions and translations of works written by St. John's College Program authors.
 The primary focus in collection development is to acquire those works constituting the core readings.
-Beyond this level, the library collects comprehensively the Program authors' complete works comprising the best editions in original languages and the best critical editions in translation.
+Secondly, the library collects complete works by Program authors in their original languages and translations.

-The third collection development focus is to acquire secondary critical works directly related to the Program authors.
-These materials usually are specialized critical works that are text specific, but acquisition efforts extend to works on topics covered in depth within the authors' works.
+The third collection development focus is to acquire secondary works related to the Program authors.

 Special Collections and Archives: New acquisitions to the special collections are acquired by selected and solicited donations.
 Rare books are acquired and added to the collection as the budget allows.
 The college archives consist of records related to the history of St. John's College and all official records deemed permanent and valuable to the various college offices.
-Guidelines for office record retention have been set forth under the record management program overseen by the library director who serves also as the college archivist.
+Guidelines for office record retention have been set forth under the record management program overseen by the library director.

 St. John's College archives is the central repository for the collecting, arranging, describing, and preserving of material that documents the history of St. John's College and its administration, faculty, staff, and alumni.
 Currently, materials are also housed in the various college offices or their designated spaces, and in one designated state repository.
 The library's special collections is distinct from college archives, and includes rare books, books of exceptional value, and collections of personal papers.